 This inclusive approach ensures that vulnerable individuals are safeguarded and supported in family violence or domestic abuse situations.

-Protecting Yourself Against Domestic Abuse In Singapore
+How To Protect Yourself Against Domestic Abuse In Singapore

 Addressing and protecting against domestic and family violence is paramount.
 A crucial measure available to those affected by such abuse is the Personal Protection Order (PPO).